amazon-archives/ec2-spot-montecarlo-workshop/README.md

 	15. Trading Days  = 252 (one year)
 	16. Iterations 1000
 	17. Click Submit (You can also preview the json if you want to see the message body
-18. You can view the json message in the SQS Queue.
+18. You can view the JSON message in the SQS Queue.

 #### Create the Spot Worker Fleet
 1. From the Management Console, Click **Services**, and select EC2.